NoeltHS/Test/guides/training-guide.md

 This section will provide trainers with the training script.
 It is essential not to modify this script.
 The use of emojis is permitted.

-**The introduction takes place at the cafe counter.**
+**The introduction takes place at the cafe station.**

-**Trainer:** *Hello, everyone!
+**Trainer:** *Greetings, everyone!
 Thank you for attending this training session.
-My name is (username), and I will be your trainer for today.*
+My name is (username), and it is my pleasure to be your trainer.*

-**Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
-I will also be providing important information for your success.*
+{:.text-grey-000}

-**Trainer:** *If you need to go AFK for any reason, please make sure to tell me.
+**Trainer:** *In case you need to go AFK for any reason, be sure to inform me.
 Failure to do so will result in a removal from the server.*

-**Trainer:** *Please keep in mind that you may go AFK for up to three minutes.
-You cannot go AFK for a period of time longer than three minutes.*
+**Trainer:** *Please be aware that you are allowed to go AFK for a maximum of two minutes.
+You may not go AFK for a duration exceeding this time.*

-**Trainer:** *If you do not return after three minutes, you will be removed from the server.*

-**Trainer:** *You may only go AFK up to two times during this training session.*
+**Trainer:** *During this training session, you are permitted to go AFK up to two times.*

-**Trainer:** *If I happen to disconnect, please wait until I rejoin.
-Do NOT move to a different station.*
+**Trainer:** *In the event that I disconnect from the server, please wait for me to rejoin.
+Refrain from moving to a different station or wandering around.*

-**Trainer:** *If you disconnect from the server, you may attend the next training session.
-The training schedule can be found in the staff room, which is located in the store.*

-**Trainer:** *Does anyone have any questions?
-A response from every Trainee is mandatory.*

-At this point, all LRs are required to respond.
-If they reply with a positive answer, trainers can proceed with the training.
-However, if any LRs have questions or concerns, trainers should take the time to address them until the LRs are ready to begin.
-Nevertheless, trainers also have the discretion to proceed if the questions are causing delays and slowing down the group's progress.
+**Trainer:** *Please indicate you are ready to proceed by jumping.
+At this time, I will not answer any questions.*

+At this point, all LRs are required to jump.
+If an LR fails to jump in a timely manner, the trainer must remove them from the server.
+Trainers may not answer questions at this time.

-### Grammar / Greeting Test Script
+### Cafe Test Script
 {: .text-blue-000 }
 {: .no_toc }

-**This test takes place at the cafe counter.**
+**This test takes place at the cafe station.**

-At this point, the Grammar/Greeting Test will begin.
-Read [this section](https://support.bloxstreet.store/guides/training-guide.html#grammargreeting-test) to learn how to perform it.

-**Trainer:** *We will start this training with the Grammar/Greeting Test.*
+**Trainer:** *We will now begin with the Cafe Test.*

-**Trainer:** *When a guest approaches your register at the store, you must greet them with a polite greeting.*
+**Trainer:** *When a customer approaches your cafe register at the store, it is essential to greet them with a polite and friendly greeting.*

 **Trainer:** *Here is an example of a greeting: “Hello!
-Welcome to BloxStreet Shopping Center!
-My name is (username), how may I assist you today?”*
+Welcome to BloxStreet Corporation!
+I'm (username), and I'm here to assist you.
+How may I help you today?”*

-**Trainer:** *You are welcome to add adjectives or emojis to your greeting.
-Feel free to customize it to your liking.*

-**Trainer:** *I would now like everyone to state their greeting.
-Failure to do so will result in a removal from the server.*

-**Wait for all LRs to state their greetings.**

-**If their greetings are understandable, pass them.
-Trainers should not be strict.
-If one lacks understandable grammar, use the line below.
-If an LR spells 'BloxStreet' incorrectly, follow the procedure [here](https://support.bloxstreet.store/guides/training-guide.html#grammargreeting-test).**

-**Trainer:** *Unfortunately, you have failed this training session due to a lack of understandable grammar in your greeting.
-You are always welcome to attend another session.*

-### Cafe Test Script
-{: .text-blue-000 }
-{: .no_toc }

-**This test takes place at the cafe counter.**

-**Trainer:** *Congratulations, you have all passed the Greeting Test!
-We will now move on to the Cafe Test.*

-**Trainer:** *In this test, treat me as a guest who has approached your cafe register.*

-**Trainer:** *You must utilize understandable grammar in this test.
-I will determine if your grammar is understandable or not.*
+**Trainer:** *Make sure to include the term "BloxStreet" in your greeting.*

+**Trainer:** *While working at the cafe, you are responsible for taking the customer's order and ensuring its prompt fulfillment.*
+{:.text-grey-000}

+**Trainer:** *Feel free to utilize the !notepad command to record the customer's order.*

-**Trainer:** *Before we begin, I will show you how to make a coffee.
-Please pay attention and avoid going AFK, as the information is vital for your success.*
+**Trainer:** *I will now demonstrate how to prepare some common orders: a coffee and a slushie.
+Please pay close attention and refrain from attempting to make the drinks yourselves.*

+**At this point, head to the other side of the cafe station to demonstrate how to make the drinks.**

-**Trainer:** *Firstly, click on the mug.
-Once you have equipped the mug, dispense the type of coffee the customer ordered.
-I will show you an example, so please watch closely.*
+**Trainer:** *To prepare a coffee, begin by clicking on the white mug.
+Once you have equipped the mug, proceed to dispense the type of coffee that the guest ordered.*

-**At this point, show them how to make a simple coffee.**

-**Trainer:** *We also have a slush machine at BloxStreet that allows our guests to choose from two flavored slushies.*

-**Trainer:** *This machine requires a COLD CUP.*

-**Trainer:** *To dispense a slush, simply place the COLD CUP under the desired flavor.*
+{:.text-grey-000}

+**Trainer:** *To create a slushie, begin by clicking on the cold cup.
+Once you have the cold cup equipped, proceed to dispense the type of slushie that the guest ordered.*

-**At this point, take your LRs back to the cafe counter.**
+**At this point, head back to the trainer spot.
+Ensure your LRs face you.**

-**Trainer:** *To use the POS system, scan your BloxStreet Staff Card on the screen to sign in.*
+**Trainer:** *To log into a cafe register, simply scan your BloxStreet Staff Card on the screen.
+You may scan your card at this time.*

+**At this point, make sure all LRs are signed into their cafe register.**

-**Trainer:** *Once signed in, scan any items the customer has ordered, and click "Finish Transaction."
-The customer will be required to tap their Cash Card on the reader.*
+**Trainer:** *After signing in, proceed to scan any items the customer has requested.
+Once all items have been scanned, click on "Finish Transaction" to complete the order.*

-**Trainer:** *If the payment is declined, you cannot serve the customer, as they cannot afford what they ordered.*

-**Trainer:** *If this occurs, remove the items from the order or press "Void Transaction."*

-**Trainer:** *Be sure to sign out once you are finished.
-Never leave a terminal signed in.*

-**Trainer:** *Now that I have finished providing an explanation about our group's cafe system, please face your register.*

-**Once all LRs face their cafe register, state the line below.**
+**Trainer:** *Afterward, kindly prompt the customer to scan their BloxStreet Cash Card on the payment screen.
+Once the payment is made, wish the guest an enjoyable rest of their day.*

+**Trainer:** *We will begin this test shortly.
+You must utilize comprehensible grammar, and I will assess your understandability.*

+**Trainer:** *Please be aware that I can only repeat the order twice.
+If you give me an incorrect item, you will fail this training automatically.*

-**Trainer:** *We will now begin this test.
-I will approach each of you individually.
-When I do, be sure to state your greeting.*
+**Trainer:** *I will now approach each of you individually.
+When I do, make sure to greet me with your greeting.*

 **Approach the first LR.
-Wait for the LR to state their greeting.
-Begin the test once they do.**
+Wait for the LR to state their greeting and begin once they do.**

-**Trainer:** *Hi!
-Could I get a Regular Coffee and a Cherry Slush?*
+**Trainer:** *Greetings!
+May I please have a Cherry Slushie and a Regular Coffee?*

 **Assist the LR as needed.
-Follow the procedure [here](https://support.bloxstreet.store/guides/training-guide.html#cafe-test) if an LR gives the wrong order.**
+If the LR provides the wrong order, fail them.**

 **If they pass, proceed to the next LR.
 If they fail, use the line below.**

 **Trainer:** *Unfortunately, you have failed this training session due to (reason).
-You are always welcome to attend another session.*
+You are welcome to attend another session.*